andybalham/blog-source-code/blog-posts/published/openapi-validating-request-bodies.md

 Recently, I needed to integrate an internal system that generates JSON with a third-party API.
 Usefully, I had an OpenAPI specification for the API in question.
 [OpenAPI](https://swagger.io/specification/) is a specification for machine-readable interface files for describing, producing, consuming, and visualising RESTful web services.
 It is also well-known as its previous name of Swagger.
 You can see and interact with an example specification via the online [Swagger Editor](https://editor.swagger.io/).

 The specification includes definitions of the objects used by the API.
-For example, in the [Petstore](https://petstore.swagger.io/) example the method to add a pet has a payload that takes a `Pet` object as a its payload.
+In the [Petstore](https://petstore.swagger.io/) example, the method to add a pet has a payload that takes a `Pet` object as a its payload.

 ```yaml
 Pet: